 Once the offer is accepted, you will sign a contract of sale with the help and guidance of your buyer’s agent and conveyancer.

-There will be two copies of the sale contract: one for you and one for the buyer and you each sign one copy before they are swapped or ‘exchanged’ (either electronically or in person).
+There will be two copies of the sale contract: one for you and one for the buyer.
+You each sign one copy before they are swapped or ‘exchanged’ - today this is almost always done electronically rather than in person with the physical exchange of contracts.

 At the time of the signing of the contract or sale, and exchange, the buyer will be required to pay a deposit, usually around 10% of the purchase price.